 Can you have reliability without validity?

 While reliability and validity are closely linked, they are independent of each other.
-It is possible that data is reliable but not valid, and vice versa.
-For example, a poorly worded survey may be reliable but not valid (participants consistently answer questions, but they are poorly worded and therefore collecting bad data) and vice versa.
+Data may be reliable but not valid, and vice versa.
+For example, a poorly worded survey may be reliable but not valid (participants consistently answer questions, but they are poorly worded and therefore collect bad data), and vice versa.

 Are surveys reliable?